gardener/autoscaler/vertical-pod-autoscaler/docs/proposals/crash_loop_handling/README.md

   5. It also is crucial to scale down stepwise with shorter time windows.
 This ensures:
       1. Scale Down is gradual and does not vary drastically unlike percentile method during spike on and spike off events
       2. Scale Down is always done with nearest local maxima of resource usage which ensures we are not unncessarily taking history into account to avoid over or under provision resources.

+### Annotation based recommender variables
+  1. To configure the VPA recommender to work in parallel with the existing VPA recommender a view only mode recommendation is provided through these annotation variables.
+  2. The variables depicting the recommendations given by the new recommender will be exported by the vpa-exporter to add values directly to these annotations.

 ### Example simulation of proposed target recommendation
 As you can see below, the container went into a `CrashLoopBackOff` by 18:51 around.
 Once the VPA recommender was edited to double the current peak witnessed in the usage, the container came back up from `CrashLoopBackOff` serving traffic.